{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Case Study: EP240617 a

 where $N(E)$ is the photon flux at energy $E$, $K$ is the normalization constant, $\Gamma$ is the photon index, and $E_{\rm peak}$ is the peak energy in $\nu F\nu$ spectrum.
 In addition, we used the {$tbabs$} model to account for the soft X-ray absorption along the line of sight.
 Since the distance to this burst is unknown, we set the Galactic hydrogen column density ($N_{\rm H}$ = 0.169 $\times$ 10$^{22}$ cm$^{-2}$) as the lower limit for the absorption model in our fits.
 We used the online {\tt NHtot tool}\footnote{\url{https://www.swift.ac.uk/analysis/nhtot/index.php}} provided on the Swift website to calculate $N_{\rm H}$.
 For full details, see \cite{2013MNRAS.431..394W}.

 In the spectral fitting, we used {\tt PyXspec} to perform the forward-folding convolution of the photon spectra with the instrument response matrices and to calculate the statistics, and we employed {\tt PyMultiNest} as the sampler for Bayesian inference.
-For the WXT data, the statistic used was the Cash statistic ({\tt cstat}), while for the GBM data, the statistic used was the Poisson-Gaussian statistic ({\tt pgstat}), as detailed in the {\tt XSPEC} manual\footnote{\url{https:// heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSappendixStatistics.html}}.
+For the WXT data, the statistic used was the Cash statistic ({\tt cstat}), while for the GBM data, the statistic used was the Poisson Gaussian statistic ({\tt pgstat}), as detailed in the {\tt XSPEC} manual\footnote{\url{https:// heasarc.gsfc.nasa.gov/xanadu/xspec/manual/XSappendixStatistics.html}}.
 Spectral fits were performed in the 0.5–4 keV band for WXT and in the 8–900 keV range for GBM.
 We also performed model selection in our fitting analysis using Bayesian evidence as the selection criterion.
 Typically, a natural logarithm of the Bayes factor, $\log \rm{BF}^{A}_{B} \equiv \log (\mathcal{Z}_{A}) - \log (\mathcal{Z}_{B})$, greater than 8 is considered to indicate strong support for model A over model B \citep{Thrane2019,jeffreys1998theory}.

 As shown in Table \ref{tab:specfit}, we present the results of the spectral fits for WXT and GBM in different time intervals, as well as their joint fits.
 For interval b, we performed joint fits using both the $tbabs$*PL model and the $tbabs$*CPL model.
-The inclusion of an additional peak energy component in the latter model leads to a slight improvement in the fit, with the natural logarithm of the Bayes factor (lnBF) equal to 3.07 (see Table. \ref{tab:specfit}).
+The inclusion of an additional peak energy component in the latter model leads to a slight improvement in the fit, with the natural logarithm of the Bayes factor (lnBF) equal to 7.23 (see Table \ref{tab:specfit}).
+Figure \ref{fig:eeuf} shows the photon count spectra, the $\nu F_\nu$ spectra, and the ratios of model to data for the two time intervals.

-In addition, we compared the differences between the response matrices generated using the historical pointing files and those generated using the real-time pointing files during the fitting process.
-As shown in Figure \ref{fig:spec_compare}, the results are generally consistent within the error margins, demonstrating the feasibility of this approach for rapid analysis in the early phase.
+In addition, we compared the differences between the response matrices generated using the historical pointing files and those generated using the real-time pointing files during the fitting process. {As shown in Figure \ref{fig:spec_compare}, for this event the results are generally consistent within the error margins, provided that the deviation between the historical and actual pointing is minimal ($\sim$ 0.5°), suggesting that this approach may be useful for rapid early-phase analysis under small pointing deviations.}